 When a record of a safeguarding concern is passed to the DSL, the DSL will record the time and date the record of concern was received.
-The DSL will assess the concern and, taking into account any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached.
+The DSL will assess the concern and, taking into account any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached or may be a child in need.
 If the DSL is unsure whether the threshold has been met, they will contact the MASH Professional Consultation Line for advice (0345 606 1499).
-Where appropriate, the DSL will complete and submit the SSP multi agency referral form (MARF) (available on the SSP website)10.
+Where appropriate, the DSL will complete and submit the SSP multi agency referral form (MARF) (available on the SSP website)6.